 If you’ve been searching for the perfect brownie recipe, look no further.
 I promise you, this is it!
 Typically, brownie lovers fall into two camps: the “fudgy” and the “cakey.”
-I dare say these brownies – moist and fudgy in the center, and cakey and crisp on the surface – will appeal to all.
+I dare say these brownies — moist and fudgy in the center, and cakey and crisp on the surface — appeal to all.
 The recipe comes from Nick Malgieri’s Chocolate cookbook, an excellent resource for all things chocolate.

 - 2 sticks (1/2 pound) unsalted butter

-- 8 ounces bittersweet chocolate, cut into 1/4-inch pieces (I use Ghirardelli bars)
+- 8 ounces bittersweet or semisweet chocolate, roughly chopped (I use Ghirardelli bars)

 - 4 large eggs